avelingrayorg/cc-c/piano-lessons.md

 - Classes-groups and privates
 - Answers to specific FAQs

+## Testimonial 1

+In one year my children have learned over fifty songs!

+Caylia expertly engages my daughters in specific, age-appropriate programs tailored to their interests and abilities.
+She tunes in to the comments my children make to enhance their understanding and appreciation of music.

+I am so thankful that we were referred to Caylia for our music instruction. - Jamie, Tiburon

 ## Can I learn the latest XXXX Song?
 Absolutely... blah blah